Isidore-Guild/statenvertaling/README.md

 * Words added to the translation are marked with transChange (these appear in Italics in the printed text)

 ### Other differences:
 * I have elected to mark the original versification in square brackets for now.
+The module's versification follows KJV.

 ## Apocrypha
 Strong’s Numbers are absent, for obvious reasons.
-Additions to Esther have been made to fit the KJV versification, in the one chapter where there were too many verses.
-I should have a look at the other Apocyphra as well.
+Because of the presence of 3Macc, I have opted to the NRSVA versification here.
+It's not pretty, because not all books of the NRSVA are present, but when pasted in STV.xml osis2mod converts it without errors.